|HOME||CASTERS||QUICK RELEASE TOE SAVERS||LEG PLUGS||MEASUREMENT TOOLS||Eclipse 2017||CONTACT|

 The JMI Wheeley Bars have leveling screws, and this may be an advantage in certain circumstances.

-The ScopeRoller solution weighs less than eight pounds (sometimes as little as four pounds), so you aren't paying a lot of money for shipping.
+The ScopeRoller solution weighs less than ten pounds (sometimes as little as three pounds), so you aren't paying a lot of money for shipping.
 Especially if you are outside of the United States, the shipping charge for our competitor's products can be quite substantial.

 Most ScopeRoller caster products are available in a Standard, Deluxe, and Deluxe5 version.

 The Standard version uses 3" diameter wheels, and adds about 5" to the height of your mount.
 The foot-operated brake locks only the wheel.
 For visual use, this is generally sufficient.
 The wheels on the Standard model have a recommended weight capacity of 135 pounds each--in most cases, far in excess of the weight of your mount, tripod, and recommended load.
 They add less than two pounds to the tripod, and require no alterations.

 If you plan to do astrophotography, or you are going to be moving to a surface that is not completely level, order the Deluxe version, which also uses 3" diameter wheels, and adds about 4" to the height of your mount.
 The foot-operated brake locks both the wheel and the caster.
 Even after vigorous shaking, the mount will return to its original position.
 The Deluxe model casters have a recommended weight capacity of 210 pounds each.